google/clusterfuzz/docs/setting-up-fuzzing/blackbox_fuzzing.md

 3. `--no_of_files <n>`.
 This is the number of testcases which the fuzzer should write to the output directory.

-The main entrypoint for this fuzzer should be a filename which starts with `run`.
+The main entry point for this fuzzer should be a filename which starts with `run`.
 For example, a fuzzer in Python may be named `run.py`.

 To upload this to ClusterFuzz, package this into a zip archive along with its